 InterCatch, which is a web-based system for handling fish stock assessment data, was first used in 2009.
 Blue Whiting data are submitted using the 'Data Submission Workbook' spreadsheet and converted into the InterCatch format by the program "InterCatchFilemaker", developed by Andrew Campbell from Marine Institute, Galway, Ireland.
-The total International Catch-at-Age was available through the Inter-Catch web program.
-The allocations for those countries reporting catches without samples, were generally made using all available data for the same ICES division and the same quarter.
-In cases where this was not possible, data from the nearest divisions and the same quarter were used.
+The total International Catch-at-Age was available through the InterCatch web program.
+The allocations for those countries reporting catches without samples, were generally made using all available data for the same ICES Division and the same quarter.
+In cases where this was not possible, data from the nearest Divisions and the same quarter were used.

-Estimating preliminary annual catches from Q1 or Q1+Q2 data
+Estimating preliminary annual catches from Q1+Q2 data

 Most of the blue whiting catches occur early in the year.
-It was therefore suggested that catches during the beginning of the assessment year (either Q1 or Q1+Q2) could be used to predict the annual catches in this year.
-By incorporating these raised catches in the catch-at-age matrix used for the assessment, the model would have an additional source of information to confront with the most recent survey index, which might result in terminal year estimates being less sensitive to year effects in the survey.
+It was therefore suggested at the benchmark (ICES, 2016a) that catches during the beginning of the assessment year (either Q1 or Q1+Q2) could be used to predict the annual catches in this year (Table B1).
+By incorporating these raised catches in the catch at age matrix used for the assessment, the model would have an additional source of information to confront with the most recent survey index, which might result in terminal year estimates being less sensitive to year effects in the survey.